 In 1992 an independent space was made available by Long Beach Plaza on historic Pine Avenue.
 With the work of many Historical Society volunteers, a grant from the Redevelopment Agency, and additional financial support from community members, the Historical Society assembled a team to plan and carry out construction.
 As a result, the Pine Avenue storefront was transformed into a gallery, office, archive and research facility.
 There students, genealogists, preservationists, architects, developers, city staff from various departments and other researchers, accessed the Historical Society’s collection for research.

-Today, the Historical Society’s collection includes about 3,000 photographic images, 27,000 photographic prints and 3,000 slides.
+Today, the Historical Society’s collection includes about 100,000 photographic images, photographic prints, and negatives.
 They range from fragile glass plate negatives to volatile nitrate negatives made through the 1930s, to Polaroid snap shots and color prints.
 The Historical Society also has large groups of images made by local commercial photographers Lawrence Inman and the Winstead Brothers between the 1920s and 1960s.
 In addition, there are more than 1,300 picture postcard images, along with an extensive collection of city directories, maps and map books, real estate records, architectural drawings, blueprints, thousands of documents, papers, pamphlets, brochures, booklets and some three dimensional artifacts.